lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 If a task does not fall under an ability listed on your character sheet, you may have the chance to make a Default Roll (see *Limitations and Hail Mary Rolls* above for some caveats).
 You have two options:

 * Use a semi-related skill with a negative modifier (typically -2).
 For instance, if you lack a Vet skill you could default to Medicine-2 to treat a hurt dog.
 * Use the Everyman rating to fall back on 'common knowledge'.

-> <i class="fa fa-codepen" aria-hidden="true"></i> **Code Tip:** You can make a default roll just by rolling the appropriate Attribute.
-For example `roll Brawn` will make an Everyman roll linked to your Brawn attribute, effectively rolling Brawn+1.
+This effectively rolls Attribute + 1.

 <a name="specialties"/>